BSidesSF/bsidessf.github.io/_pages/cfp.md

 ---
 layout: page
-title: "BSidesSF 2025 Call For Participation"
+title: "BSidesSF 2026 Call For Participation"
 ---

-ℹ️ BSidesSF 2025 Call for Participation is **closed** as of January 7, 2025!
+🎤 BSidesSF 2026 Call for Participation is **OPEN** until **October 14, 2025**!

-Thank you to all of our amazing speaker submissions - we are currently reviewing the _staggering_ number of submissions we recieved from our amazing community and are working to build out our "Here be Dragons" 2025 Program -- we can't wait to see you there!
+We’re thrilled to announce that the [CFP](https://sessionize.com/bsidessf2026) for BSidesSF 2026 is now live!
+Submit your talks, workshops, and ideas to be part of our upcoming program.

+This year’s theme is **BSidesSF: The Musical** — and it promises to be bigger, bolder, and louder than ever.
+We can’t wait to see what our amazing community brings to the stage!

 ---